 The idea for Manbird came to me in Madrid, on tour with Julia VBH.
 On a night off, we went to see the film Lady Bird.
-Set in Sacramento and with a Catholic school girl in the title role, there was much I could relate to.
+Set in Sacramento and with a Catholic school kid in the title role, there was much I could relate to.
 The fact that it’s set/filmed in so many familiar parts of my hometown was striking.
 Of course, teenage Lady Bird can’t wait to get the hell out of her Sacramento, whereas I was basically afraid to leave the nest of mine, and it wasn’t until my 30s that I did.
-(Seeing the film in Madrid made it crystal clear that I did indeed finally get the hell out!)
-Yet, as with the character in the film, I’ve found myself returning home again and again.
-I’ve traveled so much in the last ten years that the very notion of “home” has taken on a strange resonance.
+(Seeing the film in Spain made it crystal clear that I did indeed finally get the hell out!)
+Yet, as with the character in the film, I’ve found myself returning home again, in a rose-tinted prodigal way.
+I’ve traveled so much in the last 15 years that the very notion of “home” has taken on a strange resonance.
 Berlin has felt like Home, while Sacramento/California will always be “home.”
 I lived in Cambridge for 5 years, but Oxford has always been “home base” in England for me.

 The songs on Manbird span a vast range of styles.
 If it’s shocking to hear me nailing “Featherweight,” my first and only hardcore punk song, is it calming to hear that track fade into the Hare Krishna chant?
 And what do both songs have to do with McKinley Park, where Lady Bird tried unsuccessfully to get her boyfriend to feel her up?
 “Don’t Knock The Mockingbird” makes a daily flight from “Dairy Road to Dahlem,” with a bit of Twelve Tone thrown in for measure, just as the titular “Manbird” treats both McKinley Pond and Landwehr Canal as “fountains of youth.”